How to Get Help for a Mental Breakdown

 What is a Mental Breakdown?

-mental breakdown, also called an emotional breakdown, mental health crisis, or “nervous breakdown”, is when someone becomes overwhelmed with acute symptoms of severe mental stress.
+A mental breakdown, also called an emotional breakdown, mental health crisis, or “nervous breakdown,” is when someone becomes overwhelmed with acute symptoms of severe mental stress.
 Emotional breakdowns can affect nearly anyone, from teenagers to elderly individuals.
+Usually, mental breakdowns happen as a result of a tragically stressful experience.
+However, they can also occur due to a buildup of smaller stressors over time.

-Signs of a Mental Breakdown
+Signs of a Mental Health Crisis

 When somebody is having a mental health crisis, they feel like their life is spiraling out of control.
-They might feel that their sense of self, belief systems, or lifestyle is being shaken up and at risk of crumbling.
+They might feel that their sense of self, belief systems, or lifestyle is being shaken and at risk of crumbling.
 Symptoms can vary from person to person, but the overall chaos people feel with a breakdown is similar.

 Signs that someone is going through a mental breakdown include: